SHOJIB-80/3D-Image-Rotation-/README.md

 Contributions are what make the open-source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 #Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+Create your Feature Branch
+Commit your Changes
+Open a Pull Request
 License
 Distributed under the MIT License.
 See LICENSE for more information.